aegis-icons/aegis-icons/FAQ.md

 3. Now picker should appear and you can select the icon you want from the aegis-icons pack.
 4. After the selection, tap "Save" button at top-right.

-Do steps 1-4 above for other accounts you have.

 ### Manually

 1. Download the icon (eg. from [our website](https://aegis-icons.github.io/))